aminomancer/uc.css.js/README.md

 | widget.disable-native-theme-for-content 	| Boolean 	| true 	| Enables Firefox's custom appearance for elements like checkboxes.
 Skips the "native" appearance given by the OS stylesheets. 	|
 </details>

+<h2><b>Theme: (CSS)</b></h2>

 This theme requires more technical setup than most because it changes a lot of lower-level stuff like javascript methods and icon/animation source code, but if you follow the instructions fully it'll work for anyone on any modern desktop OS, regardless of background knowledge.
-It requires [**fx-autoconfig**](https://github.com/MrOtherGuy/fx-autoconfig) to register the icon package.
-This *specific* loader is required for most of my scripts too.
+It requires [**fx-autoconfig**](https://github.com/MrOtherGuy/fx-autoconfig) to register the icon package and replace some of Firefox's lower-level stylesheets.
+To be clear, this *specific* loader is required for most of my scripts too.
 Some other scripts are not compatible with it, but I can port them so feel free to post an issue/discussion on here to make a request.

 Download the [resources](/resources) folder and place it in your `chrome` folder — fx-autoconfig will automatically register it to the path `chrome://userchrome/content/`.
 [Release packages](/../../releases/) are available as a courtesy, but since the theme and scripts are updated on a daily basis to keep up with Nightly, the latest release package may not be completely up to date.
 If you want the very latest stylesheets/scripts, you should either [clone the repo](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository-from-github/cloning-a-repository) directly to your profile's `chrome` folder, (use [GitHub Desktop](https://desktop.github.com/) if all of this sounds like gibberish to you) or download individual folders with [GitZip](https://addons.mozilla.org/en-US/firefox/addon/gitzip/) or [Refined GitHub](https://addons.mozilla.org/en-US/firefox/addon/refined-github-/).